thadeetrompetter/alouatta/pages/index/04-Services.md

 # Our services

-The first things we offer are a good bed and good, clean facilities.
+The first things we offer are a comfortable bed and clean facilities.

-We have a fully equipped communal kitchen at your disposal, as well as tidy bathrooms and washing facilities.
+We have a fully equipped communal kitchen at your disposal, as well as tidy bathrooms.

 Free wifi is ofcourse available and 2 days a week you can enjoy our homemade dinners for a fair price.